mdcourse/mdcourse.github.io/_sources/chapters/chapter5.rst.txt

 Create logger
 -------------

-Let us create a function named *log_simulation_data()* to a file named *logger.py*.
+Let us create a function named *log_simulation_data()* in a file named *logger.py*.
-With the logger, some output are being printed in a file, as well as in the terminal.
+With the logger, various outputs are being printed to a file, as well as to the terminal.
 The period of printing, which is a multiple of the simulation steps, will be set by a new parameter named *thermo_period* (integer).
-All quantities are converted into *real* units before getting outputed (see :ref:`chapter2-label`).
+All quantities are converted into *real* units before getting outputted (see :ref:`chapter2-label`).

 .. label:: start_logger_class